Hereward/kickstart-2018-blog/README.md

 ## <a name="settings"></a>Meteor Settngs

-Meteor settings file is loacted in .deploy.
+Meteor settings files are stored in the .deploy folder.
+There is a production and a development version.

-* enhancedAuth - use these settings to enable/disable 2 factor authentication.
+* **enhancedAuth** - use these settings to enable/disable 2 factor authentication.
 Note: changing this setting after initial build may cause problems.
-* session - use these settings to control the session timeout features.
+* **session** - use these settings to control the session timeout features.
-* smtp - populate these settings with your SMTP server configuration
+* **smtp** - populate these settings with your SMTP server configuration

 ## <a name="2FA"></a>2FA Security